 Accounts Receivable.
-Accounts receivable (net of allowance for doubtful accounts) at June 30, 2007 was \$2.7 million, as compared to \$4.4 million at December 31, 2006.
-The 38% decrease in the accounts receivable balance at June 30, 2007 is primarily due to the collection of accounts receivable outstanding at December 31, 2006.
+Accounts receivable (net of allowance for doubtful accounts) at September 30, 2007 was \$1.7 million, as compared to \$4.4 million at December 31, 2006.
+The 60% decrease in the accounts receivable balance at September 30, 2007 is primarily due to the collection of accounts receivable outstanding at December 31, 2006.
 Currently, we do not have any significant concerns related to accounts receivable or collections.

 Liabilities.
-Total liabilities were \$26.7 million at June 30, 2007, \$1.6 million higher than at December 31, 2006.
-The change in total liabilities includes a \$10 million increase in deferred revenue-short term due to the receipt of the initial payment from K-V on the sale of Evamist, a \$1.2 million decrease in income taxes payable, as a result of the implementation of FIN No. 48, and a reduction in notes payable, primarily due to the \$6.7 million payoff of the Tanabe loan in the second quarter of 2007.
+Total liabilities were \$159.3 million at September 30, 2007, \$134.2 million higher than at December 31, 2006.
+The change in total liabilities includes a \$136.0 million net increase in deferred revenue due to \$150.0 million in deferred license revenue received from K-V on the sale of Evamist (offset by the recognition of \$14.0 million of this deferred license revenue during the nine months ended September 30, 2007), a \$3.3 million increase in accounts payable due to the timing of payments for goods and services supporting the development effort for Qnexa, a \$2.3 million increase in income taxes payable (includes an increase of \$3.5 million in federal and state taxes related to the Evamist license revenue, partially offset by a \$1.2 million decrease, as a result of the implementation of FIN No. 48), and a reduction in notes payable, primarily due to the \$6.7 million payoff of the Tanabe loan in the second quarter of 2007.
+The deferred revenue balance primarily results from the K-V transaction and the related amortization over time of the revenue based on the receipt of the cash.
+Deferred revenue is a non-cash liability and does not represent any future obligations on our part.

 We have entered into manufacturing agreements with suppliers to purchase raw materials.
-As of June 30, 2007, our remaining commitment under these agreements is to purchase a minimum of \$3.1 million of product from 2006 through 2011.
+As of September 30, 2007, our remaining commitment under these agreements is to purchase a minimum of \$3.1 million of product from 2006 through 2011.
 In the first quarter of 2006, we recorded a \$764,000 inventory write-down related to the purchase of alprostadil considered to be in excess of projected production needs.
 Should our inventory of raw materials exceed our future production needs, it may be necessary to write-off additional excess inventory.

-In February 2004, we entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which we have agreed to develop and commercialize Testosterone MDTS (metered-dose transdermal spray) and Evamist in the United States for various female health applications.
+In February 2004, we entered into exclusive licensing agreements with Acrux Limited and a subsidiary of Acrux under which we have agreed to develop and commercialize Luramist and Evamist in the United States for various female health applications.
 Under the terms of the agreements, we agreed to pay to Acrux combined licensing fees of \$3.0 million, up to \$4.3 million for the achievement of certain clinical development milestones, up to \$6.0 million for achieving product approval milestones, and royalties on net sales in the United States upon commercialization of each product.
-We made a \$1.0 million clinical development milestone payment to Acrux in October 2006 related to the submission of an NDA to the FDA for Evamist and we owe an additional \$3.0 million product approval milestone payment for the approval of this NDA.
-Per the terms of our Asset Purchase Agreement with K-V for the sale of our Evamist product, we granted a sublicense of our rights under the Acrux Agreement related to Evamist to K-V and K-V will pay \$1.5 million of this milestone obligation.
+We made a \$1.0 million clinical development milestone payment to Acrux in October 2006 related to the submission of an NDA to the FDA for Evamist and we made an additional \$3.0 million product approval milestone payment for the approval of this NDA in August 2007.
+Per the terms of our Asset Purchase Agreement with K-V for the sale of our Evamist product, K-V paid \$1.5 million of this milestone obligation.